MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 ---
-title: Connectivity
+title: Connectivity to data warehousing in Microsoft Fabric
-description: Follow steps to connect SSMS to a warehouse in your workspace. ms.reviewer: wiassaf ms.author: salilkanade
+description: Follow steps to connect SSMS to data warehousing in your Microsoft Fabric workspace. ms.reviewer: wiassaf ms.author: salilkanade
 author: salilkanade